Azure-Samples/azureai-samples/quickstart.md

     <details>
         <summary><b>Option 2</b>: Use standard agent setup.</summary>

-    - Download the `basic-agent-keys.bicep` file, `basic-agent-identity.bicep` file, and the `modules-basic` folder to your project directory.
+    - Download the `standard-agent.bicep` file, `standard-agent.parameters.json` file, and the `modules-standard` folder to your project directory.
 Your directory should look like this

         ```console
         /my-project
             - standard-agent.bicep
+            - standard-agent.parameters.json
             /modules-standard
                 - standard-ai-hub.bicep
                 - standard-ai-project.bicep
                 - standard-dependent-resources.bicep
+        ```
+     - Using the resource group you created in the previous step, run one of the following commands:

+        - To use default resource names, run:

+        ```console
+        az deployment group create --resource-group {my_resource_group} --template-file standard-agent.bicep
+        ```

+        - To customize additional parameters, including the OpenAI model deployment, hub name, etc, download and edit the `standard-agent.parameters.json` file, then run:

+        ```console
+        az deployment group create --resource-group {my_resource_group} --template-file standard-agent.bicep --parameters @standard-agent.parameters.json
         ```

     </details>